eriqande/thompson-et-al-2020-chinook-salmon-migration-timing/README.md

 whole thing by cloning or downloading the repo from
 <https://github.com/eriqande/thompson-et-al-2020-chinook-salmon-migration-timing>.

-You can view this README in a somewhat friendlier format (i.e., with a table of contents, etc.) on GitHub pages at:
+If you are viewing this as the README of a GitHub repository, note that you can read it in a somewhat friendlier format (i.e., with a table of contents, etc.) on GitHub pages at:
 <https://eriqande.github.io/thompson-et-al-2020-chinook-salmon-migration-timing/>

 For the whole-genome resequencing data, the production of BAMs and VCFs